An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Queries

 \subsection{Cuts}

-\emph{Cuts} are sets of alternatives that are at the same ``level'' with respect to $ ≽ $.
+\stefan{we still have to clean up results on GAI that are for queries we are not considering anymore} \emph{Cuts} are sets of alternatives that are at the same ``level'' with respect to $ ≽ $.
 For rankings defined with real-valued functions, cuts are defined with respect to possible real values.
 In the case of pre-orders, we define cuts with respect to some alternative $ o $: given $ φ ∈ §CP§ $, for any $ R ∈ \{≻,≽\} $, for every alternative $ o $, we define